TNolan01/tommy1/README.md

 <p>As part of the SEO for this site I have compiled a list of keywords.
 These keywords have been included in the site header under the meta tag 'keywords'.
 A '<title>' has also been included on the base.html with the text <strong>Tommy Williamson Landscape & Agri Supplies</strong>. </p>
 <p>To further help search function I am using descriptive text on the product images, in addition where possible I have descriptive text on anchor tag elements.</p>
+<p>The products and items on all have alt tags created from the product name.
+I will use Brand names in the name of certain products. </p>

 #### Keyword Research:
 <p>List of keywords was compiled and included in the site header.
 In addition, a simple title element was add to the base.html</p>